chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

-    A URI of the form `oscore://VGhh...2aWNl/sensor/temp` refers to a resource `/sensor/temp/` on any OSCORE capable host with which the client has a key established under the KID context given by the base64 string in the authority component.
+    A URI of the form `oscore://VGhh...2aWNl/sensor/temp` refers to a resource `/sensor/temp/` on any OSCORE capable host with which the client has a key established under the KID context and recipient ID given by the base64 string in the authority component.

     To resolve the URI to a concrete protocol and socket,